Our challenging and rewarding courses explore the meaning and importance of the arts and humanities across subject boundaries.

 In the first two years, at least a third of your credit points come from units in your chosen subject pathway.
 You will also take core liberal arts units that introduce essential concepts, skills, and methods within the arts and humanities.
 These currently include: The Art of Writing; The History of the Present; Experiencing the Aesthetic; Ideas and Society; and Arts in the Age of Data.
 You will begin or continue studying an ancient or modern language.
 You can use remaining credits to take optional units from across the full range of disciplines within the Faculty of Arts.

 MLibArts students will spend their third year abroad, subject to satisfactory academic progress.
 Those on a language pathway will study in a country relevant to their chosen language; other students can choose from a wide range of destinations worldwide.
-Visit Global Opportunities to find out more about year abroad destinations.
+Find out about all of our go abroad options.

 In the final year, you can choose units from your subject pathway and other options, and you will complete an interdisciplinary dissertation in a topic of your choice.